awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

 ## Verify That You Received Notification of the Scaling Event<a name="as-verify-sns-notification"></a>

 Check your email for a message from Amazon SNS and open the email\.
 After you receive notification of a scaling event for your Auto Scaling group, you can confirm the scaling event by looking at the description of your Auto Scaling group\.
-You'll need information from the notification email, such as the ID of the instance that was launched or terminated\.
+You need information from the notification email, such as the ID of the instance that was launched or terminated\.

 **To verify that your Auto Scaling group has launched new instance using the console**